 The Pros and Cons of Going to University

 It is a very critical decision that changes one's life, career path, and development.
-Although for a great number of students, going to university seems obvious after finishing school, some students could find it hard to think about the fact if their going to university is aligning with their goals in a proper manner.
-This article examines both the pros and cons relating to university attendance in an effort to make an informed decision.
+Although for a great number of students, going to university seems obvious after finishing school, some students could find it hard to think about whether going to university is aligning with their goals.
+This article examines both the pros and cons relating to university attendance.

 What Are the Benefits of Going to University?